Pexers/CS-fundamentals/Infrastructure Architecture/Virtualization.md

 RUN ["executable", "param1", "param2"]

 # Used to configure the executables that will always run after the container is initiated, for instance, a script
+# Unlike RUN, CMD and ENTRYPOINT only execute when the container is started
 # Unlike CMD, the ENTRYPOINT is not overridden by default, extra arguments are used as parameters
 ENTRYPOINT ["executable"]